teuton-software/teuton/docs/dsl/definition/run_remote.md

   :host1_protocol: telnet
 ```

-**Localhost**: When hostname is localhost, or host IP is 127.0.0.X, then Teuton will assume that you want to run your command on local system, and no session is opened.
+**Localhost**: When hostname value is "localhost", or host IP is "127.0.0.X", then
+Teuton will assume that you want to run your command on local system, and no remote session is opened.
 This examples are the same:

 ```
 run "id david"